-- 73. Readmission to the University is at the discretion of the Registrar, in consultation with the School in which the applicant seeks to study.
+- 73. Readmission to the University is at the discretion of the Director of Student and Academic Services, in consultation with the School in which the applicant seeks to study.
 The applicant's previous academic record will be taken into account. - 74.
-Where an applicant was previously required to withdraw from study, the application for readmission will be considered by the Student Progress Panel. - 75.
+Where an applicant was previously required to withdraw from study, the application for readmission will be considered by the Academic Appeals Panel/s. - 75.
 Where readmission is approved, the previous academic record will stand in full, and the regulations in force at the point of readmission will apply.
 If an academic award had previously been granted, the student will be required to surrender that award before a higher award may be granted.